JRL-CARI-CNR-UNIBS/labauto_control_library/README.md

 ## Overview

-This repository contains a collection of Python classes designed to facilitate the development and implementation of control systems for mechatronic applications.
+This repository contains a collection of MATLAB classes used for the Laboratorio di Automatica exam at the [_Università degli Studi di Brescia_](www.unibs.it).
+The provided tools support the development and implementation of control systems for mechatronic applications.
+The authors decline any responsibility for usage outside this scope.
+Developed by (CARI JRL)[https://cari.unibs.it/]

 ## Build Status